Tashkent Metro - the first subway in Central Asia

 The ticket fare for the Tashkent subway (December, 2016):

 The architecture of the Tashkent metro stations is one of the most beautiful in the world and it is traditionally a destination for travelers and guests during sightseeing tours around the city.

 The Tashkent metro has three lines: Chilanzar, Uzbekistan and Yunus-Abad.
-The subway is the favorite means of transport of people in Tashkent.
-You can go to any part of the city in a guaranteed amount of time (The interval between trains is 240-600 seconds - depending on the time of day and the particular line).
+The subway is the favorite kind of transport for people in Tashkent.
+You can go to any part of the city in a guaranteed amount of time (the interval between trains is 240-600 seconds - depending on the time of day and the particular line).